 Some things are bound to happen.
-One of us was bound to getting an accident at sooner or later.
+One of us was bound to get into an accident at sooner or later.
 Today, after 6,300 km of accident-free riding (apart from self-inflicted or partner-inflicted ones), it finally happened.

 But before we get to that, here are some pictures of the animals at last night’s campground.